vperdomo2001/bioinformatics/README.md

 # bioinformatics
-space for bioinformatics code and projects
+a space for bioinformatics code and projects

+rbif 112 - mathematical modeling for bioinformatics